jag-k/Plex-to-InfluxDB/README.md

-**Plex Data Collector For InfluxDB**
+**Plex to InfluxDB Extended**
 ------------------------------
+This project forked from the original, awesome [Plex-Data-Collector-For-InfluxDB by barrycarey](https://github.com/barrycarey/Plex-Data-Collector-For-InfluxDB).

 ![Screenshot](https://puu.sh/tarSA/aea875c453.png)

-This is a tool for collecting some basic info about your Plex server and sending it to InfluxDB.
+This is a tool for collecting info from your Plex server and sending it to InfluxDB.
 This is ideal for displaying Plex specific information in a tool such as Grafana.

 ## Configuration within config.ini